vzaccaria/vzaccaria.github.io/_posts/2017-12-03-symbolic-analysis-of-side-channel-countermeasures.md

-In a [recent work published this year on IEEE Trans. on Computers](http://dx.doi.org/10.1109/TC.2016.2635650), me and my co-authors, Elia Bisi (U. Warwick) and Filippo Melzani (Security Patterns), just introduced a new mathematical tool to assess the higher order vulnerability of a hardware cryptographic circuit.
+In a [recent work published this year on IEEE Trans. on Computers](http://dx.doi.org/10.1109/TC.2016.2635650), me and my co-authors, Elia Bisi (U. Warwick) and Filippo Melzani (Security Pattern), just introduced a new mathematical tool to assess the higher order vulnerability of a hardware cryptographic circuit.

 The method empowers the circuit designer to detect if the chosen